Last Updated on

 photos by: Bella-Zoo Siófok

-In addition, we can take part in normal and trail riding in accordance to our experience, and if we get bored of the horses, we can try ourselves on the back of camels.
-The park’s doors are open all year long.
-As in for visitors. 🙂
+In addition, we can take part in normal and trail riding in accordance with our experience, and if we get bored with the horses, we can try ourselves on the back of camels.
+The park’s doors are open all year round to visitors.